buckramstudio/buckram-studio/README.md

 ### Continuity — so Chapter 30 still agrees with Chapter 1

 - **Cast & world bible** — Character voice, places, research, clues, relationships, and who's off-stage, all on disk.
-- **Smart chapter briefings** — The AI only gets the character notes, world rules, and active threads for the scene you are writing now — not 80,000 words of past text every time.
-You choose how much context to send (light, standard, or full).
+- **Smart chapter briefings** — When you write with the AI, you only have to care about the story.
+Cast, world rules, and active threads for *this* scene are assembled and attached automatically — no bible-length paste into the chat.
+The model gets what this chapter needs, not 80,000 words of past text.
+You still choose how much context to send (light, standard, or full).
 - **World memory & continuity checks** — Later chapters are less likely to re-introduce the same tavern or limp.
 See who vanished, which clues are unpaid, and which threads went cold.
 - **Import world from prose** — Pull setting and Cast from a manuscript or EPUB **without** importing chapter drafts — useful for shared-world work or a new story on familiar terrain.
 - **Dramatic layer** (optional) — Track how emotions and stakes shift across the book.
 Completely optional and hidden until you choose to use it.